alonek1/sandcastle/README.md

 <img src="https://cloud.githubusercontent.com/assets/4115778/24827505/eab7322a-1c42-11e7-96f3-dbc772da5f10.png" width="70%" alt="Sandcastle logo - AWS S3 bucket enumeration">

-Inspired by a conversation with Instacart's [@nickelser](https://github.com/nickelser) on HackerOne, I've optimised and published Sandcastle – a Python script for AWS S3 bucket enumeration, formerly known as bucketCrawler.
+Inspired by a conversation with Instacart's [@nickelser](https://github.com/nickelser) on HackerOne, I've optimised and published Sandcastle – a Python script for AWS S3 bucket enumeration, formerly known as *bucketCrawler*.

-The script takes a target's name as the stem argument (e.g. `shopify`) and iterates through a file of bucket name permutations, such as the ones below:
+The script takes a target's name as the stem argument (e.g. `github`) and iterates through a file of bucket name permutations, such as the ones below:

 ```
 -training